camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ## Implicit Service Dependencies

-When using the Process Application API (i.e. when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss Subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a service dependency between the process application component and the process engine module.
+When using the Process Application API (i.e. when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss/WildFly subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a service dependency between the process application component and the process engine module.
 This makes sure the process engine is available when the process application is deployed.

 ## Explicit Service Dependencies